LiuYPersonal/singlepageapplication/README.md

 It suppports features like: user signup, signin, logout, profile modification, message posting and editing.

-It mounts on a seed project from udemy.com and still in development.
+The seed project comes from udemy.com.